pingcap/docs-cn/dm/dm-query-status.md

 ---
-title: Query Status
+title: Query Task Status in TiDB Data Migration
 summary: Learn how to query the status of a data replication task.
 aliases: ['/docs/tidb-data-migration/dev/query-status/']
 ---

-# Query Status
+# Query Task Status in TiDB Data Migration

 This document introduces how to use the `query-status` command to query the task status, and the subtask status of DM.